metayeti/MIDIFileWriter.js/README.md

 // add a single note to the track
 //
 // time represents delta time from the last event
-// an eithet note is given by ticksPerBeat/8 = 96/8 = 12,
+// an eighth note is given by ticksPerBeat/8 = 96/8 = 12,
 // a quarter note would be ticksPerBeat/4 = 96/4 = 24,
 // a half note would be ticksPerBeat/2 = 96/2 = 48
 // a whole note then is simply ticksPerBeat/1 = 96/1 = 96